WHY WOULD A WOMAN BECOME A SURROGATE?

 Every single Growing Generations surrogate is a mother, and in some cases done growing her own family.
 This means she has already gone through pregnancy and birth, and she understands just how special babies are and how important family is.

-Gestational surrogates bear no genetic link to the child they are carrying.
+Gestational surrogates, sometimes called gestational carriers, bear no genetic link to the child they are carrying.
 This lack of biological connection also contributes to a lack of an emotional maternal link to the child.
 Dr. Kim Bergman explains, “Surrogates see themselves as basically babysitting your baby, inside their body.
 They are crystal clear that the baby they are carrying is not theirs and can’t wait to see you holding your baby at the end of the journey”.
 As the process moves forward, a sense of pride, self-worth, and accomplishment begins to grow in these women.
-There are intensely proud of the choices they’ve made to help you grow your family.
+They are intensely proud of the choices they've made to help you grow your family.

 Surrogates also realize that surrogacy can be financially helpful to their families.
 Many use the compensation from the surrogacy to start their own business, go back to school, put a down payment on a home, or pay off debt.
 This compensation opens doors for them that may have otherwise remained closed.
 As a result, these women are often as grateful to you as you are to them.